EngageLabsIt/AutoPRTG/README.md

 #### Reports option

 - **name**: Report name
 - **template**: Name of the template that this report uses.
-You have to use one of those templates:
+You have to use one of the templates [here](source/static/list-of-templates.txt).
-  - "A30 Graph with Data Table - Graph 1m - Table 1m.htm"
-  - "A31 Graph with Data Table - Graph 5m - Table 5m.htm"
-  - "A32 Graph with Data Table - Graph 15m - Table 15m.htm"
-  - "A33 Graph with Data Table - Graph 30m - Table 30m.htm"
-  - "A41 Graph with Data Table - Graph 1h - Table 1h.htm"
-  - "A42 Graph with Data Table - Graph 1h - Table 24h.htm"
-  - "A50 Graph with Data Table - Graph 24h - Table 24h.htm"
-  - "A60 Data Table - Table 1m.htm"
-  - "A61 Data Table - Table 5m.htm"
-  - "A62 Data Table - Table 15m.htm"
-  - "A63 Data Table - Table 30m.htm"
-  - "A64 Data Table - Table 1h.htm"
-  - "A65 Data Table - Table 24h.htm"
-  - "B01 Graph Only - 1m.htm"
-  - "B02 Graph Only - 5m.htm"
-  - "B03 Graph Only - 15m.htm"
-  - "B04 Graph Only - 30m.htm"
-  - "B05 Graph Only - 60m.htm"
-  - "B11 Graph Only - 24h.htm"
-  - "C01 Sensorlist 60m.htm"
-  - "C02 Sensorlist nograph.htm"
-  - "T1a Top100 Highest and Lowest (1min).htm"
-  - "T1b Top100 Highest and Lowest (5min).htm"
-  - "T1c Top100 Highest and Lowest (60min).htm"
-  - "T2 Top10 Uptime percent.htm"
-  - "T2 Top10 Uptime time.htm"
-  - "T3 Top100 Uptime percent.htm"
-  - "T3 Top100 Uptime time.htm"

 - **owner**: PRTG user account that PRTG uses to run the report.
 This user must have the grant to see the sensors.
 - **timezone**: timezone for all dates in this report.
 This includes schedule dates, report time span, and dates in tables and graphs.
-You have to use one of the values from [here](static\list-of-timezones.txt)
+You have to use one of the values from [here](source/static/list-of-timezones.txt).

 - **papersize**: Define the paper size in which PDF reports are created.
 Choose between:
   - "none": Do not specify a paper format.
 The size is set automatically.